hbctraining/scRNA-seq/lessons/SC_marker_identification_integration.md

 <img src="../img/sc_cluster7_markers.png" width="800">
 </p>

-There are definitely T cell receptors that are enriched among cluster 7; therefore, it cannot be an NK cell.
-Likely it represents activated CD8+ T cells (cytotoxic T cells).

 To get a better idea of cell type identity we can explore the expression of different identified markers by cluster using the `FeaturePlot()` function.
 For example, we can look at the cluster 7 markers: